-- 1. Members recognize that the use of substitutes may have negative effects on the expansion of cocoa consumption and the development of a sustainable cocoa economy.
-In this regard, Members shall take full account of the recommendations and decisions of competent international bodies, in particular the provisions of the Codex Alimentarius. - 2.
-The Executive Director shall make regular reports to the Economics Committee on the development of the situation.
+1. Members recognize that the use of substitutes may have negative effects on the expansion of cocoa consumption and the development of a sustainable cocoa economy.
+In this regard, Members shall take full account of the recommendations and decisions of competent international bodies, such as the provisions of the Codex Alimentarius.

+2. The Executive Director shall make annual reports to the Economics Committee on the development of the situation.
 On the basis of these reports, the Economics Committee shall assess the situation and, if necessary, make recommendations to the Council for appropriate decisions.

-Indicator price
+Article 33 Indicator price

-- 1. For the purposes of this Agreement and, in particular, for monitoring the evolution of the cocoa market, the Executive Director shall compute and publish the ICCO indicator price for cocoa beans.
-This price shall be expressed in United States dollars per tonne as well as in Euros, Pounds Sterling and Special Drawing Rights (SDRs) per tonne. - 2.
-The ICCO indicator price shall be the average of the daily quotations for cocoa beans of the nearest three active futures trading months on the London market (NYSE Liffe) and on the New York market (ICE Futures US) at the time of the London close.
+- 1. For the purposes of this Agreement and, in particular, for monitoring the evolution of the cocoa market, the Executive Director shall compute and publish the daily ICCO indicator price for cocoa beans.
+This price shall be expressed in United States dollars per tonne as well as in Euros and Pounds Sterling per tonne. - 2.
+The ICCO indicator price shall be the average of the daily quotations for cocoa beans of the nearest three active futures trading months on the London market (ICE Futures Europe) and on the New York market (ICE Futures US) at the time of the London close.
 The London prices shall be converted into United States dollars per tonne by using the current six months forward rate of exchange in London at closing time.
-The United States dollar-denominated average of the London and New York prices shall be converted into its Euro and Pound Sterling equivalents by using the spot rates of exchange in London at closing time and its SDR equivalent at the appropriate daily official United States dollar/SDR exchange rate published by the International Monetary Fund.
+The United States dollar-denominated average of the London and New York prices shall be converted into its Euro and Pound Sterling equivalents by using the spot rates of exchange in London at closing time.
 The Council shall decide the method of calculation to be used when the quotations on only one of these two cocoa markets are available or when the London Foreign Exchange market is closed.
-The time for shift to the next threemonth period shall be the fifteenth of the month immediately preceding the nearest active maturing month. - 3.
+The time for shift to the next three-month period shall be the fifteenth of the month immediately preceding the nearest active maturing month. - 3.
 The Council may decide on any other method of computing the ICCO indicator price if it considers such other method to be more satisfactory than that prescribed in this article.

-Conversion factors
+Article 34 Conversion factors

 - 1. For the purpose of determining the beans equivalent of cocoa products, the following shall be the conversion factors: cocoa butter 1.33; cocoa cake and powder 1.18; cocoa paste/liquor and nibs 1.25.
 The Council may determine, if necessary, that other products containing cocoa are cocoa products.
 The conversion factors for cocoa products other than those for which conversion factors are set out in this paragraph shall be fixed by the Council. - 2.
-The Council may revise the conversion factors in paragraph 1 of this article.
+The Council shall, whenever necessary and at least every three years, revise the conversion factors in paragraph 1 of this article.